-The Department of Revenue's website - http://revenue.ky.gov/property+tax - contains links to all of the various statutes and regulations that govern this process.
-There are also links that will provide you with a list of the county clerk's tax sale dates, the website
+The Department of Revenue's website - http://revenue.ky.gov/property/pages/third-party-purchaser.aspx - contains links to all of the various statutes and regulations that govern this process.
+There are also links that will provide you with a list of the county clerk's tax sale dates, the website addresses used by the county clerks to advertise their certificates of delinquency and other third party purchasers who have registered with the Department.
+As noted in an earlier section of this brochure, a link to the application to be a registered third party purchaser, an installment payment plan calculator and the accompanying instructions are also provided.

-After reviewing these materials, if you have any further questions, please do not hesitate to contact Tom Crawford via email at Tom.crawford@ky.gov or you may call 502-564-7179.
+After reviewing these materials, if you have any further questions, please do not hesitate to contact Maurette Harris via email at Maurette.Harris@ky.gov you may call her at 502-564-7230.